Gromit-9510/FFmpeg-meets-Flamenco/README.md

 ## License

-This project is licensed under the MIT License with commercial use restrictions.
+This project is licensed under the GNU Lesser General Public License v3.0 or later with commercial use restrictions.
 See [LICENSE](LICENSE) for details.

 **Commercial Use**: This software is free for non-commercial use.
 Commercial use requires explicit permission from the author.
 Contact: insu9510@gmail.com